The Best Restaurant In Every London Neighbourhood

 Hampstead | Jin Kichi

-Jin Kichi is elegant (if a little bit spare in the interior), and serves up fantastic Japanese food from their centrepiece robata grill.
-Expect grilled chicken, beef, pork, and fish, on the coals, as well as sushi, and shochu cocktails.
+Jin Kichi is an elegant, authentic and extremely romantic (assuming you go with the right person) little place, serving up fantastic Japanese food from a centrepiece robata grill.
+Expect grilled chicken, beef, pork, and fish, on the coals, alongside sushi, and shochu cocktails.

 Want to see the best of the best of ALL of London?
 Check out our London Restaurant Bible…